kaboom748/web_serial/README.md

 The de_pin is required when using an RS-485 transceiver for DMX output.
 It controls the transceiver's Driver Enable (DE) pin, allowing it to drive the DMX bus only during transmission.
 Without configuring de_pin, the transceiver may remain disabled, preventing any DMX data from being transmitted.
 [BUG]

+> **Standalone use:** if the device isn't paired with Home Assistant, set `api: reboot_timeout: 0s`.
+ESPHome's default 15-minute API watchdog reboots the node when no native-API client connects — web_serial traffic on the HTTP/TCP ports does not count — which silently kills your serial session every 900 s.